 Disclaimer: This post may contain affiliate links.
 If you make a purchase through one of these links, I may earn a small commission — at no additional cost to you.
 All opinions expressed here are my own.
 Please note: the information provided on this blog is for informational and entertainment purposes only and should not be considered professional, medical, or legal advice.
 Always consult with a qualified professional if needed.

-Yes — December is a wonderful time to visit Charleston.
-The city feels quieter and more relaxed, without losing any of its signature charm.
+December in Charleston, SC is one of the city’s most charming seasons!
 Known as the Holy City, Charleston is rich in Civil War–era history, Southern culture, and an ever-growing food scene.

 Christmas in Charleston: Festivities & Seasonal Events